LizCouture/rtsp-streaming-server/README.md

 Use this module to run an RTSP server in javascript.
 Common use case is for load balancing

+This forked version has been altered to add server stop functionality.

 ## Running

 `npm install --save rtsp-streaming-server`